bloq/sol-mass-payouts/README.md

 ### Funder:  Withdraw funds from claims group.

-The funder (owner) may withdraw funds from the claims group, if-and-only-if the "withdrawable" feature is enabled.
+The funder (owner) may withdraw funds from the claims group, if-and-only-if the Withdraw Lock is not locked.

 ## Security notes